-Colchester is Britain’s oldest recorded town, with a colourful history dating back over two thousand years.
+Colchester is Britain’s oldest recorded town, with a long and colourful history.
 It’s a history you can share by visiting the town’s award-winning museums where you can see collections of international importance.

 Colchester History Timeline

-Cunobelin (Shakespeare’s Cymbeline), leader of the British Trinovantes tribe, establishes himself at Camulodunum (which means ‘Fortress of the war god Camulos’), expanding both his kingdom and trade with the Roman world.
+Cunobelin (Shakespeare’s Cymbeline), leader of the British Trinovantes tribe, made a settlement at Camulodunum (‘Fortress of the war god Camulos’), expanding both his kingdom and trade with the Roman world.

 The Roman invasion of Britain.
-The Emperor Claudius leads the capture of Camulodunum and takes the submission of 11 British kings at Gosbecks (just south west of the present day town centre).
+The Emperor Claudius captured Camulodunum.
+11 British Kings submitted to him at Gosbecks (just south west of the present day town centre).

-Construction of the Temple of Claudius begins (where the Castle now stands).
+Construction of the Temple of Claudius began (where the Castle now stands).

-The revolt by Boudica (Boadicea) sees the Temple and the colonia destroyed.
+Boudica’s Revoly (Boadicea) destroyed the Temple and the colonia .

 65 – 80 AD

-The town walls are built incorporating Britain’s largest Roman gateway, Balkerne gate, a magnificent triumphal arch.
-Some two thirds of this wall still stands, the oldest town wall in Britain.
+The town walls were built including Britain’s largest Roman gateway, Balkerne gate, a magnificent triumphal arch.
+Some two thirds of this wall still stand, the oldest town wall in Britain.

-Pliny the Elder mentions Camulodunum in his ‘Natural History’.
+Pliny the Elder mentioned Camulodunum in his ‘Natural History’.
 This is the earliest historical reference to a British town.

-The Normans commence construction of Colchester Castle.
-It is built over the remains of the Roman Temple of Claudius.
+The Normans built Colchester Castle over the remains of the Roman Temple of Claudius.

 The first Flemish refugees arrive, fleeing from religious persecution.
-They bring new prosperity to the town from their weaving industry.
-The area where they lived can still be seen just off the High Street and is known as the Dutch Quarter.
+They were weavers and brought new prosperity to the town.
+The area where they lived can still be seen just off the High Street.
+It is known as the Dutch Quarter.

-The 40.8m (134ft) high water tower, dominates Colchester’s skyline then as now.
-It was soon known as Jumbo after the famous elephant in London Zoo, which had then just been sold amid national protests, to the American circus showman, P. T. Barnum.
+The water tower known as Jumbo was built.
+It is 40.8m (134ft) high and dominates Colchester’s skyline.
+It was named Jumbo after the famous elephant in London Zoo.
+Jumbo had then just been sold, amid national protests, to the American circus showman P. T. Barnum.

-The Colchester earthquake causes great damage to a number of buildings in the area.
+The Colchester earthquake caused great damage to a number of buildings in the area.

-Castle Park, a classic Victorian park situated just two minutes from the High Street, is opened by the Lord Mayor of London.
+Castle Park, a classic Victorian park situated just two minutes from the High Street, was opened by the Lord Mayor of London.

-University of Essex admits its first students.
-It receives a Royal Charter in the following year.
+The University of Essex admited its first students.
+It received a Royal Charter in the following year.
 Today it is Britain’s most international university, hosting students from 125 countries.